Thursday, June 14, 2007

 ARGUMENT TOPICS

 1. In a study of reading habits of Leeville citizens conducted by the University of Leeville, most respondents said they preferred literary classics as reading material.
 However, a follow-up study conducted by the same researchers found that the type of book most frequently checked out of each of the public libraries in Leeville was the mystery novel.
-Therefore, it can be concluded that the respondents in the first study had misrepresented their reading habits.
+Therefore, it can be concluded that the respondents in the first study had misrepresented their reading habits.2.
+The following appeared in a letter to the editor of the Clearview newspaper.

 "In the next mayoral election, residents of Clearview should vote for Ann Green, who is a member of the Good Earth Coalition, rather than for Frank Braun, a member of the Clearview town council, because the current members are not protecting our environment.
 For example, during the past year the number of factories in Clearview has doubled, air pollution levels have increased, and the local hospital has treated 25 percent more patients with respiratory illnesses.
 If we elect Ann Green, the environmental problems in Clearview will certainly be solved."